tommykw/pull-request-reviewer-reminder-action/README.md

       - uses: actions/checkout@v2
         with:
           github_token: ${{ secrets.GITHUB_TOKEN }} # Required
           reminder_message: 'One business day has passed since the review started.
-Give priority to reviews as much as possible.' # Required
+Give priority to reviews as much as possible.' # Required.
+Messages to send to reviewers on Github.
           within_hours: 24 # Required.
+This is the deadline for reviews.
+If this time is exceeded, a reminder wil be send.
 ```